LLNL/havoqgt/README.md

 This code was developed at Lawrence Livermore National Laboratory.

 Built in C++, the framework provides a runtime for parallel communication and algorithm termination detection.
-V0.1 is an initial release with only MPI support.
+V0.2 is pre-release with only MPI support.
-All graph data is stored in mmaped files, using Boost.Interprocess and Memory Mapped (mmap) I/O.   Large graphs that cannot fit in main-memory may still be processed using mmap as external memory.
+All graph data is stored in mmaped files, using Metall (https://github.com/LLNL/metall).
+Large graphs that cannot fit in main-memory may still be processed using mmap as external memory.
 For best results, high speed Flash devices are preferred for external memory storage.